cp3402-students/project-2025-tr1-jcua-team1/documentation/site.md

    - **Background Color**: The main background color for the site.
    - **Text Color**: The default color for text content.
 3. Changes will be visible in the preview and will go live when you click "Publish".
+4. These colors are available throughout the theme as CSS variables, making color selection consistent across the site.

 ---